Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: Examples

 \section{Examples}

-\subsection{A toy Bernoulli mixture}
+\subsection{A Toy Bernoulli Mixture}

-Take the parametric family $h_\theta$ to be the family of Bernoulli mass functions, and consider a two-component version of the mixture with known weights both equal to $1/2$.
+Take the parametric family $h_\theta$ to be the family~of Bernoulli mass functions, and consider a two-component version of the mixture with known weights both equal to $1/2$.
 This mixture density takes the form

-where $z \in \{0,1\}$ and $\bt=(r,s)$.
-To simplify things ever further, assume that $r,s \in \{\rho,1-\rho\}$ where $\rho \in (0,1/2)$ is fixed; that is, the two success probabilities, $r$ and $s$, can only take the values $\rho$ and $1-\rho$.
-Hence, $(r,s) \in \X = \big\{ (\rho,\rho), (\rho,1-\rho), (1-\rho,\rho), (1-\rho,1-\rho) \big\}$.
-Our prior for $(r,s)$ puts mass 1/4 on each of these four points.
+where $z \in\{0,1\}$ and $\bt=(r,s)$.
+To simplify things ever further, assume that $r,s \in\{\rho,1-\rho\}$ where $\rho\in (0,1/2)$ is fixed; that is, the two success probabilities, $r$ and $s$, can only take the values $\rho$ and $1-\rho$.
+Hence, $(r,s) \in \X= \{ (\rho,\rho), (\rho,1-\rho), (1-\rho,\rho), (\mbox{$1-\rho$}, 1-\rho) \}$.
+Our prior for $(r,s)$ puts mass $1/4$ on each of these four points.
 A simple calculation shows that the posterior mass function takes the form

-where $\z=(z_1,\dots,z_m) \in \{0,1\}^m$ denotes the observed data, and $m_1$ denotes the number of successes among the $m$ Bernoulli trials; that is, $m_1 = \sum_{i=1}^m z_i$.
+where $\z=(z_1,\ldots,z_m) \in\{0,1\}^m$ denotes the obser\-ved data, and $m_1$ denotes the number of successes among the $m$ Bernoulli trials, that is, $m_1 = \sum_{i=1}^m z_i$.
 While we would never actually use MCMC to explore this simple four-point posterior, it is both interesting and useful to compare the FS and MDA algorithms in this context.

-As described in Subsection~\ref{sec:bmm}, the MDA algorithm is based on the complete data posterior density, which is denoted here by $\pi(r,s,\y|\z)$.
+As described in Section~\ref{secbmm}, the MDA algorithm is based on the complete data posterior density, which is denoted here by $\pi(r,s,{\mathbf{y}}|\z)$.
 (The fact that $\p$ is known in this case doesn't really change anything.)
-Of course, all we really need are the specific forms of the conditional mass functions, $\pi(\y|r,s,\z)$ and $\pi(r,s|\y,\z)$.
-It follows from the general development in Subsection~\ref{sec:bmm} that, given $(r,s,\z)$, the components of $\y=(y_1,y_2,\dots,y_m)$ are independent multinomials with mass functions given by
+Of course, all we really need are the specific forms of the conditional mass functions, $\pi({\mathbf {y}}|r,s,\z)$ and $\pi(r,s|{\mathbf{y}},\z)$.
+It follows from the general development in Section~\ref{secbmm} that, given $(r,s,\z)$, the components of ${\mathbf{y}}=(y_1,y_2,\ldots,y_m)$ are independent multinomials with mass functions given by